|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

 •The department serves a diverse group of students, including students who take a single introductory course as part of their general education, those who wish to continue their education at transfer institutions as Biology majors, students whose focus is preparation for a career in the allied health disciplines, and individuals who wish to pursue a personal interest in the natural world.

-•The department offers field courses that focus on the natural world, in Sonoma County and abroad.
+•The department offers field courses that focus on the natural world, especially Sonoma County.
 These courses present exciting opportunities to learn about the biological world up close and personal for both biology students and anyone with an interest in the natural world.
-The department is currently offering a course in ecology taught in Costa Rica, as part of the Study Abroad Program.
-The department also teaches courses at the local Pepperwood Preserve
+The department has a close association with the Pepperwood Preserve.

 The Life Sciences Department welcomes you to come and find out more about our programs.